Apple aphid (Aphis pomi)

 Spirea aphid (Aphis spiraecola)

-Pest description and crop damage All these aphids are light green, and spirea aphid is very difficult to separate from apple aphid without high magnification; apple grain aphid can be distinguished by a yellowish green stripe down the middle of the back.
+Pest description and crop damage All these aphids are light green in color.
+Spirea aphid is very difficult to separate from apple aphid without high magnification, whereaspple grain aphid can be distinguished by a yellowish green stripe down the middle of the back.
 Apple grain aphids infest pear only in the early part of the season, while apple aphid is present all summer.
 Aphids suck plant sap and live in colonies on new shoots.
 Populations are damaging only sporadically.
 Damage appears as rolled leaves, stunted terminal growth, and spotting from excreted honeydew.

 Biology and life history Aphids overwinter as eggs in crevices and twigs.
 The eggs hatch near budbreak, and the nymphs feed on the underside of the leaves.
 After two to three generations, winged forms are produced that migrate to summer hosts, which include weeds, ornamental plants, and vegetables.
 After several more generations, the winged forms migrate back in the fall to the fruit tree to mate and lay the overwintering eggs.

-Pest monitoring Begin observing shoots before budbreak, as management is best undertaken early while the aphids are small.
+Pest monitoring Begin observing shoots before budbreak, as management is best undertaken early while the aphid populations are small.

 Aphids have many natural enemies which include parasitic wasps, lady beetles, syrphid fly larvae, and green lacewings.
 Avoid broad-spectrum insecticide applications which disrupt these biological controls.